-A decision where an exam candidate may be approved separate invigilation within a centre will be made by the SENCo.
-Separate invigilation may include sitting examinations outside the main examination room in a smaller room for a group of candidate or on-to-one invigilation.
+A decision where an exam candidate may be approved alternative rooming arrangements, e.g. a room for a smaller group of candidates with similar needs (formerly known as separate invigilation) by the SENCo.
+This may include sitting examinations outside the main examination room in a smaller room for a group of candidate or on-to-one invigilation.